TAC1/89 - Bavero Mug

 Designer: Achille Castiglioni

-Born in Milan (1918-2002), he started work as an architect and designer with his brothers Livio and Pier Giacomo in 1938.
-One of the great masters of Italian design, he was a founding member of ADI in the fifties.
+Born in Milan in 1918, Achille Castiglioni started working as an architect and designer with his brothers Livio and Pier Giacomo in 1938.
+One of the great masters of Italian design, Achille Castiglioni was a founding member of ADI in the fifties.
 The long list of awards he has received include eight Compassi d'Oro.
-His activity as a designer is an unmistakable blend of simplicity, irony and fun and its shows his close interest in the way objects are used, in the potential offered by technology and in the use of new materials.View other products by Achille Castiglioni
+Achille Castiglioni's activity as a designer is an unmistakable blend of simplicity, irony and fun and it shows his close interest in the way objects are used, in the potential offered by technology and in the use of new materials.View other products by Achille Castiglioni

 Alessi is a family owned Italian design company, founded in 1921.
 Giovanni Alessi, a talented sheet metal worker, produced items by hand for the table and home out of copper, brass and nickel-silver.
 He was later joined by his son Carlo who was responsible for many of the designs produced in the 1930s and early 1940s.
 In the mid 1940s Alessi began to work with outside designers.
 The current Alessi catalog is the result of a collaboration with over 500 designers from all over the world.